-In the fall of 2006, the Committee adopted a practice of permitting employees, including executives, to designate a portion of equity awards granted to them to be in the form of restricted stock units rather than stock options.
+The Committee permits executives and certain other senior level employees to designate a portion of equity awards granted to them to be in the form of restricted stock units rather than stock options.
 The primary reason for this practice is to maximize the perceived value of equity awards among employees while maintaining an economically-equivalent impact to the Company.
 The maximum portion of an equity award that a senior executive may elect to receive in the form of restricted stock units is 50% of the total Black-Scholes value that would result if the entire award was granted in the form of stock options.
 The portion of an equity grant that an executive elects to receive in the form of restricted stock units is converted from stock options using a valuation ratio of one restricted stock unit for every three shares subject to a stock option.
 Stock options and restricted stock units granted by the Committee generally vest in four equal annual installments beginning on the first anniversary of the grant date.

-There were 1,894,853 shares subject to equity awards granted to employees in fiscal 2007, 3,363,800 shares subject to equity awards granted to employees in fiscal 2006, and 4,115,030 shares subject to equity awards granted to employees in fiscal 2005.
+There were 1,339,325 shares subject to equity awards granted to employees in fiscal 2008, 1,904,853 shares subject to equity awards granted to employees in fiscal 2007, 3,363,800 shares subject to equity awards granted to employees in fiscal 2006, and 4,115,030 shares subject to equity awards granted to employees in fiscal 2005.
 This reflects the Committee's desire to reduce the broad-based use of equity compensation and to utilize a type of award that reduces the number of shares subject to awards, in alignment with observed market trends.
+In furtherance of this desire, the Company has amended its 1992 Long-term Incentive Plan to eliminate the evergreen provision that had previously caused the number of shares available for awards thereunder to be increased each year by a number of shares equal to 4% of the total number of common shares outstanding at the end of the most recently concluded fiscal year.